beNative/nodejs-build-ui/TECHNICAL_MANUAL.md

 -   **Context API:** The logging system uses React's Context API (`LoggerContext.tsx`) to provide logging functionality to any component in the tree without prop drilling.
 -   **Local Storage:** The list of configured applications (`apps`) is persisted between sessions by saving it to the browser's `localStorage`.

-## 4. Electron Integration (Mocked)
+## 4. Electron Integration

-In a real Electron application, there are three main processes: Main, Renderer, and Preload.
+The application follows Electron's standard and secure multi-process architecture.

--   **Main Process (`electron.mjs`):** This would be the Node.js backend.
-It has access to OS-level features like the filesystem (`fs`), child processes (`child_process`), and native dialogs.
+-   **Main Process (`electron.mjs`):** This is the application's Node.js backend.
+It runs with full Node.js privileges and is responsible for:
+    -   Creating and managing application windows (`BrowserWindow`).
+    -   Handling the application lifecycle events.
+    -   Interacting with the operating system using Node.js APIs like `fs` (for file system access), `child_process` (to run shell commands), and Electron's `dialog` module (for native file dialogs).
+    -   Listening for events from the renderer process via `ipcMain`.

--   **Renderer Process (our React App):** This is the frontend code running in a Chromium window.
-It does not have direct access to Node.js APIs for security reasons.
+-   **Renderer Process (The React App):** This is the frontend code running in a Chromium window (`index.html` and `bundle.js`).
+For security, this process does not have direct access to Node.js APIs.
+All backend operations must be requested through the preload script.

--   **Preload Script:** A script that runs before the renderer process, acting as a bridge between the Main and Renderer processes.
-It exposes specific, secure APIs from the Main process to the Renderer process via the `window` object.
+-   **Preload Script (`preload.mjs`):** This script acts as a secure bridge between the Main and Renderer processes.
+It runs in a privileged context and uses Electron's `contextBridge` to expose a specific, safe API (`window.electronAPI`) to the renderer process.
+This prevents the frontend from accessing powerful, potentially dangerous Node APIs directly.
+The `services/electronAPI.ts` file then consumes this exposed API.

-This project simulates this architecture using the mock file `services/electronAPI.ts`.
-This file exports an object that mimics the API that would be exposed by a preload script.

 ### Key `electronAPI` functions:

--   `runCommand`: In a real app, this would use `child_process.spawn` to execute shell commands and stream `stdout`/`stderr` back to the renderer.
+-   `runCommand`: Invokes an `ipcMain` handler in `electron.mjs` that uses `child_process.spawn` to execute shell commands and streams `stdout`/`stderr` back to the renderer.
--   `selectDirectory`: Would use Electron's `dialog.showOpenDialog`.
+-   `selectDirectory`: Uses Electron's `dialog.showOpenDialog`.
--   `getMarkdownContent`, `loadSettings`, `saveSettings`: Would use the `fs` module to read and write files on the user's disk.
+-   `getMarkdownContent`, `loadSettings`, `saveSettings`: Use the `fs` module in the main process to read and write files on the user's disk.

 ## 5. Build Process

--   `npm run dev`: Runs `esbuild` in watch mode to continuously build `bundle.js` and runs `electron .` to launch the app. `wait-on` ensures Electron doesn't start before the first build is complete.
+-   `npm run dev`: Runs `esbuild` in watch mode to continuously build `bundle.js` into the `/dist` folder and concurrently launches the Electron app. `wait-on` ensures Electron doesn't start before the first build is complete.
--   `npm run build`: Performs a one-time production build using `esbuild` and copies the markdown documentation into the root directory so it can be packaged with the application.
+-   `npm run build`: Performs a one-time production build using `esbuild` and copies the markdown documentation into the `/dist` directory so it can be packaged with the application.

 ## 6. Packaging

-To distribute the application, a packager like **Electron Forge** or **Electron Builder** would be used.
-The configuration for these tools would specify:
--   The main entry point (`electron.mjs`).
+The application uses **Electron Builder** for packaging.
+The configuration is located in the `build` section of `package.json`.
+-   `npm run package:win`: This script first runs the production `build` script and then uses `electron-builder` to package the app into a Windows installer.
--   Files to be included in the final package (e.g., `index.html`, `bundle.js`, and the `.md` documentation files).
+-   The `files` array in the `build` config specifies all necessary assets to be included in the final package, including the main and preload scripts, the `dist` folder containing the UI code and documentation, and `index.html`.
--   Icons and platform-specific settings (for Windows, macOS, Linux).